Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-getobject.md

-# WS ioB getObject - Object Getter with Enum Assignment Support
+# WS ioB getObject - Object Retrieval with Enum & Alias Support

-Retrieve ioBroker object definitions and metadata with support for wildcard patterns, multiple output formats, and automatic enum assignment integration.
+Retrieve ioBroker object definitions and metadata with support for wildcard patterns, enum assignments, and alias resolution.

 ## Purpose

-The WS ioB getObject node allows you to retrieve ioBroker object definitions, which contain metadata about states, devices, adapters, and other ioBroker entities.
-This is useful for discovering available states, reading device configurations, and understanding object structures.
-The node includes enum assignment features for automatic room and function categorization.
+The WS ioB getObject node retrieves ioBroker object definitions containing metadata about states, devices, adapters, and other entities.
+It supports automatic enum assignment integration for room/function categorization and alias resolution for comprehensive object relationships.

 ## Configuration